avajs/ava/docs/recipes/typescript.md

 This guide assumes you've already set up TypeScript for your project.
 Note that AVA's definition expects at least version 3.7.5.

-## Enabling AVA's TypeScript support
+## Enabling AVA's support for TypeScript test files

-Out of the box AVA does not load TypeScript test files, however.
-Rudimentary support is available via the [`@ava/typescript`] package.
-You can also use AVA with [`ts-node`].
-Read on for details.
+Out of the box AVA does not load TypeScript test files.
+You can use our [`@ava/typescript`] package, which is designed to work for projects that precompile TypeScript using the `tsc` command.
+Please see [`@ava/typescript`] for setup instructions.

-## Using `ts-node`
+### Using `ts-node`

 You can use [`ts-node`] to do live testing without transpiling to js files.
 This can be especially helpful when you're using a bundler.